bionic-gpt/bionic-gpt/website/content/docs/production/infra-as-code.md

 top = false
 +++

 We use [Pulumi](https://www.pulumi.com/) to manage infrastructure as code.
-Here we walk through the process of what it would like like to setup a Kubernets cluster ready for a BionicGPT deployment.
+Here we walk through the process of what it would like like to setup a Kubernetes cluster ready for a BionicGPT deployment.

 We can continue to use Kind as our stand-in for a production server.